 In recent years, new urbanism development has gained momentum here in America.
 It first took root about 25 years ago when leaders and planners organized around groups like the Congress of New Urbanism.
 A manifesto was written and these principles became adopted by enlightened community developers.

-Located in Glenwood Park (Atlanta, Georgia) from the beginning, we have witnessed first hand the positive affects of well-designed communities.
-So we were honored to be asked to help capture and communicate the vision for an inspired community in Fayetteville, Georgia called Pinewood Forest.
+Located in Glenwood Park (Atlanta, Georgia) from the beginning, we at Vista Growth have witnessed first hand the positive affects of well-designed communities.
+So we were pleased to be asked to help capture and communicate the vision for an inspired community in Fayetteville, Georgia called Pinewood Forest.

 Pinewood Forest is led by a courageous leader named Dan Cathy.
 He is most known for other business enterprises than real estate development.
 He aspires to spark a renaissance in his backyard by bringing commerce and community to Fayette County.
 Adopting the principles of new urbanism, Pinewood Forest was conceived to be a small Southern town across from a movie backlot, Pinewood Studios.
 This unique position and identity presented many potential ways to cast vision and establish identity, narrative and belief building systems.

 There were many discussions and debates about names, lexicon, spaces, identity and public persona.
 In the early stages of successional development, much like any start-up company, there is a long list of aspirations and a short list of realities.
 There is trial, and there is error—all due to the challenges of the early development process.
 No one is immune.
 Pivoting is a well known term in the startup community, and real estate developments are no different.
 Through talent, foresight, cohesive leadership and long-term planning, pivoting can be embraced and channeled resulting in momentum.